 As per every other special moment in our relationship (asking me out, dating anniversaries, birthdays) he gave me a big bunch of sunflowers on the day we got engaged.
 A tradition he has maintained throughout our relationship, and even on our wedding day.
 The design of my wedding band was inspired by this tradition, as it resembles a sunflower.

 We went for a Bright Bohemian Festival theme.
-Then decided to let our personalities be the inspiration behind our colourful theme.
+Then we decided to let our personalities be the inspiration behind our colorful theme.
 Both of us are very joyous people and lovers of life.
 We are very easy going, and never allow anything to stress us too much.
-We did not want to be bound by one or two colours – so we decided to use all of them.
+We did not want to be bound by one or two colors – so we decided to use all of them.